manifold-systems/manifold/docs/articles/graphql.md

 ```java
 import static graphql.movies.Genre.Action;
 ```
-In the same way Manifold maps the entire schema directly into Java's type system -- types, inputs, interfaces, enums, unions, queries, mutations, etc. are all type-safely accessible from Java. **Importantly there are no code generation build steps involved, no POJOs to maintain, and no compilation required between GraphQL changes.** Instead Manifold plugs into the Java compiler to make it all happen as if by magic.
+In the same way, Manifold maps the entire schema directly into Java's type system -- types, inputs, interfaces, enums, unions, queries, mutations, etc. are all type-safely accessible from Java. **Importantly there are no code generation build steps involved, no POJOs to maintain, and no compilation required between GraphQL changes.** Instead Manifold plugs into the Java compiler to make it all happen as if by magic.
 As the preview above demonstrates you simply drop a